Skip to main content

 2025 Volkswagen Tiguan

 VW’s best-selling car in the U.S. is new for 2025 and has meaningful updates inside and out.
 Most notable is the cabin, which has nicer materials and expansive screens running Volkswagen's updated MIB4 infotainment.
 Volkswagen's full suite of safety systems, including blind-spot warning, adaptive cruise control and automatic emergency braking, is standard on all Tiguans.
-Thanks to the Tiguan’s updates for 2025, it earned a five-star safety rating from NHTSA.
+The Tiguan hasn't yet been tested by either the NHTSA or the IIHS, but the previous-generation 2024 model had a four-star safety rating from the government.

 • IIHS rating: not yet rated